 Changing hearts and minds in order to end the social and legal discrimination which LGBTI people face cannot be done in a heartbeat.
 It is it a long struggle with many challenges.
 Laws, procedures and policy practices are important elements that help protect the fundamental rights of LGBTI people across Europe in the fight against discrimination.
 These legal and policy measures go hand in hand with the deep-rooted social change required to ensure lasting equality.

-ILGA-Europe’s advocacy work takes place in 49 countries across the continent of Europe, not just focusing on EU member states.
+ILGA-Europe’s advocacy work takes place in 54 countries across Europe and Central Asia, not just focusing on EU member states.
 We work with the European Union institutions (the European Commission, European Parliament and the Council of European Union) as well as the Council of Europe and the Organization for Security and Co-operation in Europe.

 ILGA-Europe monitor and influence the adoption of EU legislation and policies that will impact on the rights of LGBTI people.
 In close cooperation with our member organisations, we follow up on the implementation of EU legislation at European and national level.